iltommi/qdb-documentation/source/faq.rst

 Do I need a licence to write a client?
 ======================================

-No license is required to write a quasardb client, but the software's documentation and credits must state the following "this software features quasardb, a Bureau 14 technology.
-All rights reserved.".
+No license is required to write a quasardb client, but the software's documentation and credits must state the following: "This software features quasardb, a Bureau 14 technology.
+All rights reserved."

 A client is software that connects to a remote or local quasardb server running as a separate instance.
 If your product needs to include the server as well, a license is required.
 Contact us for more information, see :doc:`contact`